A landing theorem for entire functions with bounded post-singular sets: Introduction

 We denote Euclidean distance and diameter by $\dist$ and $\diam$, respectively.
 If $U\subset\C$ is an open set omitting more than two points, then we denote hyperbolic distance on $U$ by $\dist_U$, and similarly $\diam_U$ for hyperbolic diameter.
 We also denote the density of the hyperbolic metric of $U$ at a point $z$ by $\rho_U(z)$.
-That is, the hyperbolic metric is given by $\rho_U(z)\lvert \deriv z\rvert$.
+That is, the length element of the hyperbolic metric is given by $\rho_U(z)\lvert \deriv z\rvert$.